Wondering where to eat fresh, delicious seafood in Rome?

 It's thick, white and flaky, and not overly fishy tasting, which is why it's usually either battered and fried, or cooked with tomato sauce, capers, olives and other ingredients.

-However, I think that is not what people mean when they ask where to eat seafood in Rome.
+However, I think that is not what people mean when they ask where in Rome to eat seafood.

-Seafood you know back home is probably different from the seafood you find in Rome.
+Seafood you know back home may be different from the seafood you find in Rome.

-First of all, Mediterranean fish stocks are different from fish you might know.
+Unless you are visiting from another Mediterranean country, Mediterranean fish stocks may be different from fish you might know.

 We have lots of anchovies and sardines, but no mahi-mahi or tilapia.

-We have lots of cod, which is important to current Roman traditional cuisine as it's one of the typical day-of-the-week foods (fish on Friday.)
+We eat lots of cod, which is important to current Roman traditional cuisine as it's one of the typical day-of-the-week foods (fish on Friday.)

 In Rome, we do have a lot of white, bony flaky fish: seabass (spigola), bream (orata), and grouper (cernia.)

-The main thing to know about how seafood in Rome is served is that it is simple.
+The main thing to know about how seafood in Italy is served is that it is simple.

-Seafood in Rome is usually lightly sauteed, grilled, baked, eaten raw, or added almost by itself to pasta.
+In most of Italy, you'll usually find seafood is lightly sauteed, grilled, baked, eaten raw, or added almost by itself to pasta.

 The idea is to taste the full flavor of the fish.

-So in Rome, you will not easily find fish that's been stuffed or covered with sauce.
+So in Rome much of the rest of Italy, you will not easily find fish that's been stuffed or covered with sauce.

 Here are some typical dishes you will find when eating seafood in Rome: